Tobacco Control Act of Bhutan 2010: Amendment

 On 4 September 2011, Prime Minister Jigme Thinley stated at a press conference that his government would act swiftly to enact an amendment to the Tobacco Control Act.
 The prime minister explained the decision was based on the "pain and the suffering" the act had caused after some 59 arrests, adding that his government would consult with the National Council to ensure its presentation during the next legislative session.
 In reaction, semi-nomadic communities in Merak and Sakteng along the porous Indian border near Arunachal Pradesh expressed vocal support for the status quo, or even strengthening its provisions, due to the negative impacts of the illicit tobacco trade among their populations.

 In January 2012, Health Minister Lyonpo Zangley Drukpa brought the amendment to debate in the National Assembly.
 Considered urgent legislation, the bill was taken up by a joint committee of National Assembly and National Council MPs, and passed with nearly unanimous support.
 As proposed by the National Council, the amendment would have lifted the ban on tobacco sale and distribution within Bhutan, though production would have remained prohibited.
 At its passage, however, the amendment retained the prohibition on sale and distribution.

 Under the amendment, possession limits were increased, and penalties were decreased.
 The permissible quantity of individual cigarettes was changed from 200 to 300; individual beedis from 200 to 400; individual cigars from thirty to fifty; and other tobacco products raised from 50 to 150 g.
 Penalties were also regraded, with possession of less than three times the limit defined as a petty misdemeanor; possession of over three but under four times the limit a misdemeanor; and fourth degree felony reserved for possession of four times the limit.

 Tobacco use statistics in Bhutan

 The 2023 WHO report on the global tobacco epidemic indicates that the adult daily smoking prevalence in 2021 of Bhutan was 4%.
-This meant that Bhutan was the country with the lowest recorded prevalence of tobacco use in the South-East Asia Region.
+This meant that Bhutan was the country with the lowest recorded prevalence of tobacco use in the South-East Asia Region.The 2019 STEPS survey reported an adult (15–69 years) current tobacco smoking prevalence of 10.6% overall (men 15.2%, women 3.7%), and the 2019 Global Youth Tobacco Survey found current smoking among adolescents aged 13–15 at 17.3% (boys 25.4%, girls 9.5%).